 - We have incurred net losses since inception and anticipate that we will continue to incur losses for the foreseeable future and may never achieve or maintain profitability. - Our AAV gene therapy product candidates are based on a relatively novel technology, which makes it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval, if at all.
-No gene therapy product has been approved in the United States and only on such product has been approved in the European Union. - The dosing and delivery techniques being employed in the ongoing VY-AADC01 Phase 1b clinical trial are different than those used in prior trials, and dosing and delivery must be further optimized in this trial or we may not generate the human proof-of-concept data we seek. - We may encounter substantial delays in commencement, enrollment or completion of our clinical trials or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities, which could prevent us from commercializing our current and future product candidate on a timely basis, if at all. - Our product candidates and the process for administering our product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit their commercial potential or result in significant negative consequences following any potential marketing approval. - We face significant competition in an environment of rapid technological change and the possibility that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may harm our business and financial condition, and our ability to successfully market or commercialize our product candidates. - To date, all of our revenue has been derived from our collaboration with Genzyme, and if this collaboration agreement were to be terminated, our business financial condition, results of operations and prospects would be harmed. - Gene therapies are novel, complex and difficult to manufacture.
-We could experience manufacturing problems that result in delays in our development or commercialization of our product candidates or otherwise harm our business. - Our gene therapy approach utilizes vectors derived from viruses, which may be perceived as unsafe or may result in unforeseen adverse events.
-Negative public opinion and increased regulatory scrutiny of gene therapy may damage public perception of the safety of our product candidates and adversely affect our ability to conduct our business or obtain regulatory approvals for our product candidates. - If we are unable to obtain and maintain patent protection for our products and technology, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our products and technology may be adversely affected. - 6
+No gene therapy product has been approved in the United States and only on such product has been approved in the European Union. - The dosing and delivery techniques being employed in the ongoing VY-AADC01 Phase 1b clinical trial are different than those used in prior trials, and dosing and delivery must be further optimized in this trial or we may not generate the human proof-of-concept data we seek. - We may encounter substantial delays in commencement, enrollment or completion of our clinical trials or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities, which could prevent us from commercializing our current and future product candidate on a timely basis, if at all. - Our product candidates and the process for administering our product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit their commercial potential or result in significant negative consequences following any potential marketing approval.
+In past clinical trials that were conducted by others with non-AAV vectors, several significant side effects were caused by gene therapy treatments, including reported cases of leukemia and death.
+Furthermore, in a previous Phase 1 clinical trial completed by UCSF, several patients experienced hemorrhages caused by the surgical procedure for administering VY-AADC01, and to date one patient in the ongoing Phase 1b clinical trial experienced two SAEs that were deemed related to the surgical procedure for administering VY-AADC01. - We face significant competition in an environment of rapid technological change and the possibility that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may harm our business and financial condition, and our ability to successfully market or commercialize our product candidates. - To date, all of our revenue has been derived from our collaboration with Genzyme, and if this collaboration agreement were to be terminated, our business financial condition, results of operations and prospects would be harmed. - Gene therapies are novel, complex and difficult to manufacture.
+We could experience manufacturing problems that result in delays in our development or commercialization of our product candidates or otherwise harm our business.

+- Our gene therapy approach utilizes vectors derived from viruses, which may be perceived as unsafe or may result in unforeseen adverse events.
+Negative public opinion and increased regulatory scrutiny of gene therapy may damage public perception of the safety of our product candidates and adversely affect our ability to conduct our business or obtain regulatory approvals for our product candidates. - If we are unable to obtain and maintain patent protection for our products and technology, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize products and technology similar or identical to ours, and our ability to successfully commercialize our products and technology may be adversely affected.